pulumi/docs/content/tutorials/move-resources-between-stacks/index.md

 ## Update program code

 The `pulumi state move` only modifies the state file of the source and destination stacks.
 It does not modify the code of your program directly.
 In the case of moving resources between stacks across different programs, you will need to modify both programs to match the changes you have made.
 This can typically be accomplished by copy/pasting source code for the resources and/or components between the two program files.

 Additionally, inputs and outputs of resources that were moved may need to be adjusted as part of this process.
 This can be done either by using stack references or by recreating the inputs in the program.

-Moving stacks within the same project is a relatively rare use case, and stacks within the same project utilize same program file.
-As such, the rest of this tutorial only applies to the scenario of moving resources between stacks across two different projects.

 ### Update source program code

-Now you will need to move your S3 resources over to the second project's program file.
-To start, update your source program code so that it resembles the following, making sure to update the value of the fully qualified stack name with your own source stack:
+First, start by removing the AWS resources from your source program code.
+You can copy and paste these resource definitions safely to the side as you will be adding them to the destination program code in a later step.
+Update your source program code so that it resembles the following:

 {{< chooser language "javascript,typescript,python,go,csharp,yaml" / >}}